jasminezhoulab/cfSNV_docker/README.md

 average = 149.833, median = 139.046, 95th percentile = 280.356

-The roughly estimated tumor fraction in the plasma sample: 10.025% For a more accurate estimation, please run variant_calling().
+The roughly estimated tumor fraction in the plasma sample: 10.025% For a more accurate estimation, please run DetectMuts.

 Lowest detectable VAF range under the default parameters: [1.783%, 4.28%]